SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 * **Connected to the messaging** where all event and station inventory parameters are received from the :ref:`messaging <concepts_messaging>` or the database and *updated in real time*.
-New or updated parameters can be commited to the messaging.
+New or updated parameters can be committed to the messaging.
 Simply start scolv without any argument or connect to a specific host providing the messaging, e.g.:

   .. code-block:: sh